 Want to know how to make money as a teenager?
-These quick tips will have you rolling in cash before you know it.
-Money making ideas for every kind of teen.
+This list of money making ideas for every kind of teen is filled with ideas for you.

 There comes a point in every teenager’s life when they realize that they need money for all the stuff they want and the things they want to do.